susheelsk/image-background-removal/README.md

 ## 👪 Credits: [More info](docs/CREDITS.md)

 ## 💵 Support
-  You can thank me for developing this project and buy a small cup of coffee ☕
+  You can thank me for developing this project and buy me a small cup of coffee ☕

 | Blockchain |            Cryptocurrency           |          Network          |                                              Wallet                                             |
 |:----------:|:-----------------------------------:|:-------------------------:|:-----------------------------------------------------------------------------------------------:|